 If you think you should have been awarded a contract, or another business is protesting your contract award, we can help.
 If you have an issue with your ongoing contract, we can help you submit a Request for Equitable Adjustment (REA) or help you make a contract claim for additional payment or for additional time.

-There are strategic issues when submitting an REA or claim and some claims require specific certifications to be valid..
+There are strategic issues when submitting an REA or claim and some claims require specific certifications to be valid.
 You should work with an attorney to make sure the format and certification are correct, or your case could get dismissed.

 While there are good reasons to choose to submit either an REA or a claim, they involve different processes.
-There is no deadline for the government to respond to a REA.
+There is no deadline for the government to respond to an REA.
 However, once a claim is submitted to a contracting officer for review, the contracting officer has a deadline to issue a final decision.
 If no decision is made within 60 days of filing the claim, then the claim is automatically denied.
-But, that is far from the end of the process
+But, that is far from the end of the process.

 Enforcing Your Contract in the United States Court of Federal Claims

 If your claim is denied by the contracting officer, you can bring a claim with the U.S. Civilian Board of Contracts Appeals (or in select cases, before other agency Boards of Contracts Appeals).
-Although this is a strategic choice and depends on the circumstances, the better option may be to bring a claim in the United States Court of Federal Claims in Washington, DC.
+Although this is a strategic choice and depends on the circumstances, the better option may be to bring a claim to the United States Court of Federal Claims in Washington, DC.
 The court is authorized by the Contracts Disputes Act to hear an appeal of a contracting officer’s final decision.